ethanblomquist/AD-DNS/README.md

 </p>

 <p>
-Return to DC-1 and edit the IP address of "mainframe" to 8.8.8.8 -> Return to Client-1 and try pinging "mainframe again. -> You will observe that it is still pinging mainframe's previous IP (10.0.0.4).
+Return to DC-1 and edit the IP address of "mainframe" to 8.8.8.8 -> Return to Client-1 and try pinging "mainframe" again. -> You will observe that it is still pinging mainframe's previous IP (10.0.0.4).
 This is because Client-1 still has 1.0.0.4 cached as mainframe's IP.
 Let's enter the ipconfig /flushdns to remove all of the cached DNS information Client-1 has stored.
 Make sure to open the command prompt as an administrator.
 As you can see if we run ipconfig/displaydns, there is no cached DNS info.
 </p>
 <p>
 <img src=https://i.imgur.com/iMEYUGY.png/>